Experienced Maryland Assault Lawyer

-In the State of Maryland, assault is a serious offense.
+In the State of Maryland, Assault Is a Serious Offense

 The Maryland Criminal Code breaks assault down into First Degree (felony) and Second Degree (misdemeanor).
-There are separate charges for assault on a police officer, law enforcement officer, or probation or parole agent.
+There are separate charges for assault on a police officer, law enforcement officer, or probation or parole officer.

 What is First Degree Assault in Maryland?

 There are generally two types of assault charges in Maryland.
 Maryland Criminal Code Section 3-202 defines felony assault as First Degree Assault.
 First Degree Assault carries a maximum penalty of 25 years in jail.

-To convict someone of First Degree Assault, the State must prove an assault occurred with a firearm or the accused intended to cause a serious physical injury.
-To constitute “serious physical injury,” the assault must present a reasonable risk of death or an actual serious injury.
+To convict someone of First Degree Assault, the State must prove an assault occurred with a firearm or the accused intended to cause a serious bodily injury.
+To constitute “serious bodily injury,” the assault must present a reasonable risk of death or an actual serious injury.

 What is Second Degree Assault in Maryland?

 Under the Maryland Criminal Code, any unwanted physical contact can constitute an assault even where the complaining witness does not sustain an injury.
 In fact, an assault can occur with no actual physical contact.

-Assault on a Law Enforcement Officer, Parole or Probation Agent.
+Assault on a Law Enforcement Officer, Parole or Probation Agent

-At the MVA hearing, the driver can request the administrative law judge modify the period of suspension.
-For example, if the driver can show the suspension causes a work hardship, its possible the judge will modify the suspension to permit the individual to drive to and from work.
+At the MVA hearing, the driver can request the administrative law judge modify the suspension period.
+For example, if the driver can show the suspension causes a work hardship, the judge may modify the suspension to permit the individual to drive to and from work.

 Is Diversion Available for Assault?

 Placing a case on the stet docket makes it inactive while the person completes some special conditions like anger management classes.
-Where the defendant successfully completes diversion, there will be no jail time for the offense at sentencing because the defendant does not get sentenced.
+Where the defendant completes diversion, there will be no jail time for the offense at sentencing because the defendant does not get sentenced.

 Hiring a Maryland Assault Attorney

 When hiring a criminal defense lawyer, there are specific things to look for to ensure you get the best representation possible.
 First off, hiring a criminal defense attorney can be as substantial a purchase as buying a car in some instances.

-Accordingly, finding a criminal defense lawyer in Maryland who will be honest with you is incredibly important.
+Accordingly, finding a criminal defense lawyer in Maryland who will be honest with you is significant.
 In addition, because the potential consequences are so severe, you want someone who will be committed to your case throughout the process.

-If you or a friend or loved one has been arrested and charged with a Maryland assault crime, contact Attorney Morgan Leigh immediately for a full case evaluation.
+If you or a friend or loved one has been arrested and charged with a Maryland assault conviction, contact Attorney Morgan Leigh immediately for a full case evaluation.
 Ms. Leigh has successfully defended individuals charged in Maryland in courts in Montgomery County, Prince George’s County, and beyond.